The Electric Vehicles (Smart Charge Points) Regulations and what they mean

 Smart functionality - chargepoints must be able to allow drivers to charge their EVs at periods of lower demand, or when there’s more clean energy available.
 They also need the ability to send and receive information across a secure network.

 Demand side response services - chargepoints must be able to defer charging/vary its rate in response to external signals.
 This will allow energy firms to offer additional services, such as variable rate electricity pricing when demand is lower or renewable energy supply is higher.

 Electricity supplier interoperability - chargepoints must be able to retain their smart functionality even if the user changes to a different electricity supplier.

 Loss of communications - chargers must continue to charge the vehicle even if it loses its connection to the user’s communications network.

 Safety features - users must not be able to carry out any operation that risks their or someone else’s health and safety.

 Statement of Compliance - all chargepoints sold must now include a State of Compliance document that demonstrates its compliance with the new regulations.
-This also needs to include details of the manufacturer and the installer.
+This also needs to include details of the manufacturer.